jmoalves/vagrant-devMachine/README.md

 What's inside?
 --------------

-I've create this machine to be my primary development machine.
+I've created this machine to be my primary development machine.

 All the items are listed in the ``provision`` directory.
 Here follows a sample list:
 * Java SE JDK 17